Gi-jutsu/nestjs-clean-boilerplate/README.md

 - <b>Guaranteed Event Delivery</b>: ensure events are reliably stored and dispatched achieving at-least-once delivery.
 - <b>Concurrency</b>: Leverages `REPEATABLE READ` isolation and `FOR UPDATE SKIP LOCKED` to ensure efficient and exclusive message processing, even under high load.
-- `NOT_IMPLEMENTED` <b>Transaction Safety</b>: Events are saved in the outbox as part of the same database transaction as aggregate updates, ensuring consistency.
+- <b>Transaction Safety</b>: Events are saved in the outbox as part of the same database transaction as aggregate updates, ensuring consistency.

 ### 🐳 Docker-Ready